Michael-Mattsson/ExcelBI---UK_US_Coffee-Sales/README.md

 Power BI Coffee Sales Analysis Project

-This Power BI project analyzes coffee sales data sourced from an Excel file available on GitHub (coffeeOrdersData.xlsx).
-The project was inspired by an Excel file found at (coffeeOrdersProject.xlsx), which served as a reference for analysis techniques and visualization ideas.
+This Power BI project analyzes coffee sales data sourced from and inspired by this Prkect by Mo Chen [this Excel file](https://github.com/mochen862/excel-project-coffee-sales/blob/main/coffeeOrdersData.xlsx)

 Project Overview - The goal of this project is to provide insights into coffee sales trends and customer behavior, focusing on the following aspects: